henrypp/simplewall/README.md

 A: Yes.
 Installed filters are working even if simplewall is terminated.

 #### Q: What apps are blocked in default configuration?
-A: By default simplewall block **all** applications, you do not need create custom rules to block specific application.
+A: By default, simplewall blocks **all** applications, you do not need to create custom rules to block specific application.

 #### Q: Why does my network icon have an exclamation mark?
 A: When you are connected to a network, Windows checks for internet connectivity using Active Probing.
 This feature is named as NCSI (Network Connectivity Status Indicator).
 You can resolve this by one of this ways:

 - You can allow NCSI rule in "System rules" tab (enabled by default).
-- You can disable NCSI throught system registry:
+- You can disable NCSI through system registry:

 ~~~reg
 ; Create "Disable NCSI.reg" and import it into registry.